 Without a doubt, the most amazing and number one source of omega 3s is oily fish.
 Grass-fed beef and various nuts and seeds are also great, and the charts below will give you a good idea of some of the foods to optimise.
 We recommend supplementing your diet with a high quality omega 3 oil (be sure to check the levels of DHA and EPA).

 As a saturated fat, coconut oil is very stable and great for cooking at high heat.
-Its saturated fatty acids are mainly lauric acid and caprylic acid, which have virtually no bearing on your Omega 3-6 balance (and also to thank for its health benefits).
+Its saturated fatty acids are mainly lauric acid and caprylic acid, which have virtually no bearing on your Omega 3-6 balance.
 You can get unflavoured coconut oil too, which is brilliant if you don't like the taste, or don't want it to affect the flavour of your dish.

 Butter's been unfairly demonised because of it's saturated fat content, which we now know is rubbish (there's no link between bad cholesterol and saturated fat).
-In fact, real butter (NOT margarine) is high in Vitamin A, D and K2, as well as other healthy fatty acids CLA and butyrate.
+In fact, real butter (NOT margarine) is high in Vitamin A, D and K2, as well as other healthy fatty acids CLA and butyrate, which can boost immunity and help inflammation.
 Make sure it's organic and grass-fed as it's more nutritious – the yellower the colour the better.

 There's no denying that it would be more expensive for companies to use healthy fats, rather than cheap alternatives that are causing us long-term damage.
 But the the real question isn't 'why is healthy food so expensive?'.
 It's 'why is processed food so cheap?'